 The project is led by the VTB Bank, which is for 85% owned by the Russian government and itself owns 75% of FC Dynamo Moscow.
 The stadium has temporarily been named after the bank, but it is expected that ultimately a naming rights sponsor will be sought.

 The VTB Arena is located about 5 kilometres north-west of Moscow’s city centre, just outside the second ring road.
-Demolition of the stadium started late 2011 and is scheduled to be completed in August 2012, after which construction of the VTB Arena will start.
+Demolition of the stadium started late 2011 and was completed in 2012, after which construction of the new arena started.